sneepwow/BAMModClassic/README.md

 ## Installation

-Install in to World of Warcraft/\_classic\_/Interface/AddOns/BamModClassic/
+Install to World of Warcraft/\_classic\_/Interface/AddOns/BamModClassic/

 ## Usage

-Use _/bam help_ for a list of commands in World of Warcraft.
+Use _/bam help_ for a list of commands inside of WoW.